 The parties may terminate the stock purchase agreement under certain circumstances, including if our initial sale of 9,268,292 Omega shares is not completed on or before December 7, 2006 or, if there is a delay in finalizing any comments by the SEC to this Information Statement, January 21, 2007.
-We may also terminate the stock purchase agreement if our Board of Directors accepts a "superior proposal," as defined in the stock purchase agreement, or if on or before October 23, 2006, Omega has not obtained the consent of the National Marine Fisheries Service, or NMFS, or Omega has not closed on its financing for the transaction and deposited in immediately available funds in the amount of the \$47.5 million purchase price with the escrow agent.
-See "THE

-PROPOSED SALE OF OUR OMEGA SHARES - Description of the Terms of the Stock Purchase Agreement - Termination of the Agreement."
+We may also terminate the stock purchase agreement for several reasons, including if our Board of Directors accepts a "superior proposal," as defined in the stock purchase agreement.
+See "THE PROPOSED SALE OF OUR OMEGA SHARES - Description of the Terms of the Stock Purchase Agreement - Termination of the Agreement."